'A game changer': Federal government releases $424 million Closing the Gap plan

 The funding boost is on top of the $1.2 billion set aside in the October budget for tangible solutions.

-This year's implementation plan incudes $150 million over four years to provide safe and reliable water for remote communities.
+This year's implementation plan includes $150 million over four years to provide .

 Almost $22 million has been set aside for trauma-aware, culturally appropriate programs to support families dealing with domestic violence.

-Family violence and prevention legal service providers supporting women and children experiencing family and sexual violence will receive $68.6 million over two years.
+Family violence and prevention legal service providers will receive $68.6 million over two years.

 Indigenous Australians minister Linda Burney presented the findings of the 2022 Closing the Gap report to parliament in November.
 It showed the divide in key areas of development had become worse.